chouzz/vscode-innosetup/README.md

 "innosetup.pathToIscc": "/usr/local/bin/makensis"
 ```

-If you're on non-Windows, you could specify the path to this [bash script](https://gist.github.com/derekstavis/8288379), which runs `ISCC` on Wine.
+If you're on non-Windows, you could specify the path to this [bash script](https://gist.github.com/derekstavis/8288379), which runs `ISCC` {on Wine.

 ## License